continuous-quality-dev/proto-plugins/docs/PROPERTY_TESTING.md

 1. **Broader Coverage**: Tests many more input combinations than manual examples
 2. **Edge Case Discovery**: Automatically finds edge cases you might not think of
 3. **Regression Prevention**: Properties serve as invariants that must always hold
-4. **Documentation**: Properties describe what the code should do in a declarative way
+4. **Documentation**: Properties describe what the code should do declaratively

 ## Test Configuration

 ### fast-check Configuration

 Tests use various `numRuns` values based on complexity:

 - Simple property tests: 50-100 runs
 - Complex property tests: 20-50 runs
 - Environment-dependent tests: 10 runs